 Who is eligible to play hockey with MHA?

-Any player living or attending a school in the City of Minneapolis within the area south of 94/394 may register to play with MHA.
-Under unique circumstances, a player living or attending school outside of this boundary may be granted a waiver by Minnesota Hockey to play with MHA (however, this is extremely rare).
+Any player living in the City of Minneapolis within the area south of 94/394 may register to play with MHA.
+In limited circumstances, a player living outside of this boundary may be granted a waiver by Minnesota Hockey to play with MHA.

 Minneapolis Hockey Association Boundary